Bean Cash (BITB) Price Hits $0.0003 on Top Exchanges

 Bean Cash Coin Profile

 Bean Cash (BITB) is a PoW/PoS coin that uses the SHA256 hashing algorithm.
 Its launch date was February 13th, 2015.
-Bean Cash’s total supply is 3,414,987,000 coins.
+Bean Cash’s total supply is 3,424,483,000 coins.
+The official website for Bean Cash is beancash.org.
+Bean Cash’s official Twitter account is @BitBeanCoin.
 Bean Cash’s official message board is www.bitbean.org/forum.
-Bean Cash’s official Twitter account is @BitBeanCoin.
-The official website for Bean Cash is beancash.org.

 Bean Cash Coin Trading